A Travel Price Comparison for Italy Verona vs. Rome for Attractions, Food, Nightlife, and Backpackers

 Five days in Verona or Rome?

-You'll find museums and nightlife around the stunning destination of Verona.
+You'll find museums and nightlife around the romantic destination of Verona.
 This city offers something for everyone.
 Exploring the old town is a popular activity.
 Five days is plenty of time to see everything, even with extra days to spare.

 It's hard to know how much time to spend in Rome.
 For many, it makes a great getaway for five days.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.